Are you ready to get your kitchen sparkling clean?

 - Remove the filter (It probably twists out.
 If you have trouble removing it, Google the instructions for your model.)

-- Use an old toothbrush to scrub all the grime off of the filter.
+- Use an old toothbrush to scrub all the grime off the filter.

-- Wipe down the insides of the dishwasher with a 50/50 mix of vinegar and water.
+- Wipe down the inside of the dishwasher with a 50/50 vinegar-and-water solution.
 (Pay special attention to the outer edges and your silverware holder.)

 - Once the filter is clean, reinsert it.

-- Place one cup of vinegar on the top rack of your dishwasher and run the dishwasher (with nothing else in it) on the quick cycle.
+- Place one cup of vinegar on the top rack of your dishwasher, then run it (with nothing else in it) on the quick cycle.

 Clean Your Pantry (And Any Other Cabinets with Food)